ecdye/zram-config/README.md

 Usually in `/opt` or `/var`, name optional.

 If you need multiple zram swaps or zram directories, just create another entry in `/etc/ztab`.
-To do this simply add the new entries to the `/etc/ztab`, if you need to edit an active zram device you must stop zram with `sudo systemctl stop zram-config.service` on debian or `sudo rc-service zram-config stop` on Alpine and then edit any entries you need to.
+To do this simply add the new entries to the `/etc/ztab`, if you need to edit an active zram device you must stop zram with `sudo systemctl stop zram-config.service` on Debian or `sudo rc-service zram-config stop` on Alpine and then edit any entries you need to.
 Once finished, start zram using `sudo systemctl start zram-config.service` or `sudo rc-service zram-config start` which will only add the new entries if zram is already running.

 #### Example configuration